fatimarabab/Lexicali/README.md

     * Space complexity: O(N) where N is the total number of words in the dictionary for storing all words in set.

 * Return the results using ajax requests instead of page navigation
+    * Solution: Made AJAX requests to display results of each query on the same page instead of page navigation.
+    * Results are displayed under each Query (i.e. below input box and button on the webpage).
+    * Changes: Changed index.haml and output.haml to better display results.

 See the [Requirements](#requirements) section below for more details.